varikin/blackbox/docs/README.md

 The [third command applies the changes](https://www.terraform.io/docs/commands/apply.html) needed to setup the Google Cloud infrastructure.
 After this completes, the Google Cloud project should have the Topic and Function required for the BlackBox project.

+Once all this is complete, two webhooks will need to be created in the Particle Console so that the data is published to Google Pub/Sub.
+This done on the [Particle Console Integrations](https://console.particle.io/integrations) page.
+Click *New Integration* and choose *Google Cloud Platform*.
+The next page lists instructions to create Google Cloud account, project, and Pub/Sub Topic with the correct permissions.
+If the Terraform ran successfully, this should be done.
+Click through to the next screen and set the event name to be `sensor-data` and the Topic to be `projects/<cool-project-1234>/topics/black-box-sensor-data`.
+You will need to replace `<cool-project-1234>` with your project name.
+Alternatively, you can get the complete Topic name from the Google Pub/Sub console.
+Set the device to *Any* so that all the data from Photons with sensors is published.
+After that, create a second Google Cloud integration to publish the button state.
+The event name for that integration should be `simulate-catastrophe`.
+The Topic should be `projects/<cool-project-1234>/topics/black-box-catastrophe`, again replacing the project name with your project name.
+The device can be set to either *Any* or the specific Photon with the button.

 ### Google Sheet

 The Function will fail to append data to the Google Sheet still at this point.